Skip to content

 Study Pressure

-Exam stress, academic perfectionism, and the weight of expectations — yours or someone else's.
+Exam stress, academic perfectionism, and the weight of expectations.
+Yours, or someone else's.

 Burnout

 Emotional exhaustion, cynicism, and feeling detached from work or life.
-Not laziness — depletion.
+Not laziness.
+Depletion.

 Parenting Stress

-Overwhelm & Overcommitment
+Overwhelm and Overcommitment

 Saying yes to everything, running on empty, and feeling like you're constantly behind.